lockstockandbarrel/earth/docs/index.md

 after:Hello World and Ni Hao -- ??????
 72,101,108,108,111,32,87,111,114,108,100,32,97,110,100,32,78,105,32,72,97,111,32,45,45,32,63,63,63,63,63,63,
 ```
 ## Summary

   Internal READ and WRITE statements are not a mechanism for converting
-between UTF-8 and UCS-4 character encodings like external files can be.
+  between UTF-8 and UCS-4 character encodings like external files
-There is no equivalent of the OPEN() statement option “ENCODING=’UTF-8”
+  can be.
+There is no equivalent of the OPEN() statement option
-for internal files.
+  "ENCODING='UTF-8" for internal files.

   This might seem surprising because internal I/O is used to encode and
   decode numeric values to and from CHARACTER variables, and external
   files are the singular standard method for converting between internal
   UCS-4 representation and UTF-8 files.
-So it would seem like internal I/O
+So it would seem like internal
-is the natural forum for character kind conversion, but that is **not**
+  I/O is the natural forum for character kind conversion, but that is
-the case.
+  __not__ the case.

   The best practice is **like-with-like**.
 That is

     + Do not read or write UCS-4 variables from an internal file of
       DEFAULT or ASCII kind.